 This crag pack’s versatile design allows easy access through the top or back panel.

-- Reinforced haul handle
+- Built with a top-mounted, reinforced haul handle

 - Available in two sizes: S/M, L/XL

 Body: 7.4-oz 630-denier 100% nylon (50% recycled/50% high-tenacity) plain weave.